 A number of factors, including your heredity and your lifestyle, play a role in how long the results of your facelift will last.
 Even though the aging process continues, patients are very happy with their appearance for many years following a facelift.
 Some patients find that they want to make additional improvements at a later time.

 We also offer skin care products and assistance with make-up application at our Skin Spa.
-Please be sure to have one our estheticians assist you with your post surgery make-up.
-Finally, we would be pleased to discuss our non-surgical approach to wrinkles and facial aging including laser photorejuvenation, Botox and Restylane.
+Please be sure to have one of our aestheticians assist you with your post surgery make-up.
+Finally, we would be pleased to discuss our non-surgical approach to wrinkles and facial aging including laser photorejuvenation, Botox and Fillers.

 A personal consultation is the first step for every patient considering a facelift.
 During this meeting, one of our board-certified plastic surgeons will assess your physical and emotional health and discuss your specific goals for surgery.